 The Top 5 Drones for Real Estate Photography

 Should you decide to give drone photography and video a try, I have a shortlist of the top six drones suitable for real estate photography:

 - Smart battery with a capacity of 5400 mAh for up to 18 minutes of flight time

-- U-shape design enabling more stable shooting and better GPS signal accessibility
+- U-shape design enables more stable shooting and better GPS signal accessibility

 - A 7-inch LED super large screen remote control